 Ashley Swip began her non-profit journey in 2010 when a need arose during the battle that her brother, Tyler Gifford, fought with melanoma cancer.
 During his battle with melanoma and countless Google searches later, Ashley realized that resources for young adults with cancer were few and far between.
 While doing this research, Ashley realized that once a young adult turned 18, he/she was phased out of wish granting organizations around the U.S.

 After granting the wish of her brother right before his death, 3 Little Birds 4 Life was born.
 Ashley is working toward building an extraordinary team of volunteers and future staff to spread 3 Little Birds 4 Life to all young adults currently managing cancer in the U.S.

 Not only is Ashley the founder and leader of 3 Little Birds 4 Life, but she also has a full-time job as a high school physical education teacher in Granite City, IL.
 Being a teacher in the health field gives her a unique opportunity to motivate and educate high school students to become healthy and better citizens in the future.
 Ashley has been a teacher at Granite City High School for 16 years and was previously the head girls tennis coach for many seasons.

 Ashley has a bachelors degree in athletic training from Western Illinois University, and a bachelors degree in physical education from Southern Illinois University at Edwardsville.
 Her hobbies include CrossFit, St Louis sports, and traveling around the country with her family.
-Ashley is a loving wife to Brett and has been a mother to Will and J.T.
+Ashley is a loving wife to Brett and Mom to Will, JT, and Micah.